magnesj/ResInsight/docs/Completions.md

 ##### WSEGVALV
-WSEGVALV defines segments representing a sub-critical valve.
-Example of keyword exported:
+An example of the WSEGVALV keyword as exported is shown below.

     WSEGVALV
     -- Well Name       Seg No     Cv          Ac